 Low-carb diets have a long and well-deserved reputation for decreasing appetite.
-Back in the 1950’s, physician A.W.
-Pennington demonstrated that keeping carb intake very low allowed overweight people to lose weight without going hungry or deliberating restricting calories.3
+Back in the 1950s, physician A.W.
+Pennington demonstrated that keeping carb intake very low allowed overweight people to lose weight without going hungry or having to think about calorie restriction.3

-There are a number of reasons people might be less hungry on a low-carb diet.
-Lack of hunger when eating low-carb has been linked to ketosis, a metabolic state in which your body runs mainly on fat — at least some of which is body fat — and fat-like compounds called ketones.
-Studies clearly show that these diets reduce hunger.4
+How does this work?
+Lack of hunger when eating low carb has been linked to ketosis, a metabolic state in which your body runs mainly on fat — at least some of which is body fat — and breakdown products of fat called ketones.
+Studies clearly show that these diets reduce hunger, though the mechanisms via which ketones reduce hunger are only partly understood.4

-For example, in a small study, 10 obese adults with type 2 diabetes who followed a non-calorie-restricted, very-low-carb diet ended up reducing their usual intake by 1,000 calories, on average — even though they were allowed all the fat and protein foods they wanted.7
+For example, in a small study, 10 adults with obesity and type 2 diabetes, who followed a non-calorie-restricted, very-low-carb diet, ended up reducing their usual intake by 1,000 calories/day, on average — even though they were allowed all the fat- and protein-filled foods they wanted.6

 Fewer “empty” calories

-Although they provide energy, the nutritional profiles of grains and many other foods high in carbs aren’t really that impressive.
-But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.
+Although they provide energy, the nutritional profiles of grains and many other foods that are high in carbs aren’t uniquely impressive.
+But when you don’t get enough essential nutrition, especially protein, your body may keep you reaching for more food in an attempt to satisfy those needs.8

-By contrast, when you eat mainly fish, eggs, cheese, and other high-quality foods, you can end up meeting those essential nutrient needs more easily.
-Your body might then feel satisfied with fewer calories, and less likely to send you snooping around for snacks every 30 minutes.
+By contrast, when you eat mainly fish, eggs, cheese, and other high-quality, high-protein foods, you are more likely to end up meeting those essential nutrient needs more easily and with fewer calories.

 Reduced food reward

-For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain like a pinball machine.
-This can lead to cravings and can make it hard to eat “just one” of anything sugary or starchy.8
+For many people, eating sweets and other refined carbs in processed foods can light up reward centers in the brain.
+This response can then lead to cravings, which can make it difficult to eat “just one” of anything sugary or starchy.9

-But just because a real-foods, low-carb diet may reduce “food reward” cravings doesn’t mean a low-carb diet doesn’t include food that is rewarding in other ways!
-A low-carb diet includes many tasty, satisfying foods while discouraging those known to overactivate this food reward system.
+But just because a low-carb diet may reduce “food reward” cravings doesn’t mean you can’t eat food that rewards you in other ways!
+This way of eating includes many tasty, satisfying low-carb foods — while avoiding those that are known to overactivate this food reward system.

-Also, eating nourishing low-carb meals may help you feel pleasantly full and ready to move on when you’re done, rather than wanting “just one more bite” (and maybe a nap afterwards).
+Additionally, eating nourishing low-carb meals may help you to feel pleasantly full and ready to move on when you’re done, rather than wanting “just one more bite” (and maybe a nap afterward).

 4. Burning more calories without extra exercise

-Although controversial and not yet accepted as settled science by all experts, there’s high-quality research suggesting that low-carb diets can help you burn more calories.
+Although controversial and not yet accepted as settled science by all experts, there is some high-quality research suggesting that low-carb diets can help you burn more calories.
 This might help you maintain lost weight.

 But don’t despair.
-There’s some interesting research suggesting that this metabolic slow-down can be minimized with low-carb nutrition.
+There’s some interesting research suggesting that this metabolic slow-down can be minimized with low-carb eating.

-In a 2012 study, 21 adults who’d lost weight on a calorie-restricted diet were shown to burn more calories during weight maintenance when they followed a low-carb diet compared to a low-fat diet — an average of around 300 calories per day more, in fact.10 This finding has been referred to as low-carb’s “metabolic advantage.”
+In a 2012 study, 21 adults, who’d lost weight on a calorie-restricted diet, were found to burn more calories during weight maintenance if they followed a low-carb diet compared to a low-fat diet — an average of around 300 calories per day more, in fact.11 This finding has been referred to as low carb’s “metabolic advantage.”

-According to Professor David Ludwig, one of the Harvard professors who conducted the study, this advantage “would equal the number of calories typically burned in an hour of moderate-intensity physical activity.”11
+According to Professor David Ludwig, one of the Harvard professors who conducted the study, this advantage “would equal the number of calories typically burned in an hour of moderate-intensity physical activity.”12

-You may want to exercise for other reasons.
-But on low carb you hopefully don’t have to spend an extra hour on the treadmill just to avoid regaining the weight you’ve lost.
+Getting regular exercise is important for many reasons.
+But with low carb, you may not have to spend an extra hour on the treadmill just to avoid regaining the weight you’ve lost.

 Insulin is a major player

-Insulin, a hormone produced by your pancreas, has several important functions, including moving glucose (sugar) out of your blood and into your cells and helping you build and maintain muscle.
+Insulin, a hormone produced by your pancreas, has several important functions, including moving glucose (sugar) out of your blood and into your cells and helping you build and maintain muscle.14

 When levels are elevated, insulin also directs your body to store any excess calories as fat.
-Again, this is helpful if there’s a famine right around the corner, but not so helpful when instead it’s a 24-hour Taco Bell.
+Again, this is helpful if there’s a famine right around the corner, but not so helpful when you’re eating excessively or unhealthily.

-Eating a low-carb diet is a powerful way to reduce your insulin levels in addition to your total calorie intake.13 This combination allows your body to more easily use stored body fat for energy, which means: fat loss.
-During maintenance, though, it means you can usually increase your calorie levels somewhat without regaining weight.
-At that point, your body will burn dietary fat instead of body fat.14
+Eating a low-carb diet is a powerful way to reduce your insulin levels in addition to your total calorie intake.15 This combination allows your body to more easily use stored body fat for energy, which means: fat loss.

 Insulin and appetite